natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/str_repr.rst

     In [5]: str(ip2)
     Out[5]: '<__main__.IPAddress object at 0xb1bd376c>'

 Unfortunately, this presentation is not very informative.
-It would be better to display information about which address this instance represents.
-Special method __str__ is responsible for displaying information when using str() function.
+It would be better to show information about which address this instance represents.
+Special method ``__str__`` is responsible for displaying information when using ``str`` function.
 As an argument this method expects only instance and must return string.

 .. code:: python